 Helping students learn while having fun

 RIVAL 5 was designed in the summer of 2015 by an adult education teacher in a state prison near Philadelphia.
-The teacher prayed that God would show her how to develop a game that would help students learn basic computational skills in oblivion, while having fun.
+The teacher prayed that God would show her how to develop a game that would help students learn basic computational skills, while having fun.
 She began tossing two polyhedral dice, then added a third, and with an array of numbers and a few basic rules, a game was designed.
 College level inmates began playing competitively with the students and quickly became addicted to the game.
-Because RIVAL 5 is a game of strategy, skill and chance, low-level learners can win against college students, increasing the challenge.
+Because RIVAL 5 is a game of strategy, skill and chance, academically challenged learners can win against college students, increasing the fun.
 RIVAL 5 was published in 2017 and is enjoyed by children and adults.

 Putting America to Work

-RIVAL 5 is assembled by Vision Corps, employing legally blind adults in Lancaster, Pennsylvania.
+RIVAL 5 was assembled by Vision Corps, employing legally blind adults.
+In addition, special needs adults packaged the game pieces in Lancaster, Pennsylvania.
 RIVAL 5 is made in the United States of America except for the chips and dice which are unavailable in the USA.